 ACDSee makes it easy to share your images and other files with friends and family.
 You can email files directly from ACDSee, upload images to a Web site, create your own Web pages with the HTML Album plug-in, or print a contact sheet.

-ACDSee includes a Burn Basket pane, to help you burn your images safely onto a disc.
-You can also create slideshows and screensavers that you can give to anyone with a computer-they do not need ACDSee to view them
+You can also create slideshows and screensavers that you can give to anyone with a computer-they do not need ACDSee to view them.